kartoza/docker-pg-backup/README.md

  * WITH_POSTGIS: Kartoza specific, to generate POSTGIS extension along with the restore process
  * TARGET_ARCHIVE: the full path of the archive to restore

- The restore script will delete the `TARGET_DB`, so make sure you know what you are doing.
+**NB:** The restore script will delete the `TARGET_DB` if it matches an existing database, so make sure you know what you are doing.
  Then it will create a new one and restore the content from `TARGET_ARCHIVE`

  If you specify these environment variable using docker-compose.yml file,